Last Updated: 12th March, 2021

 For companies to draw optimum benefits from DevOps, they must adopt and introduce automation to enable a healthy continuous delivery pipeline resulting in rapid software releases and iterative improvements.

-Gaining a quantum leap with DevOps isn’t a product of sprinting or scampering.
-It is an organized, gradual process that begins with phasing in DevOps with existing systems, building digital adeptness with a pilot project, and subsequently adopting DevOps practices which translates into deciding and adopting a suite of tools and technical mechanisms.
+Gaining a quantum leap with DevOps is an organized, gradual process that begins with phasing it in with existing systems.
+Building digital adeptness with a pilot project, and subsequently adopting DevOps practices helps translate into deciding and adopting a suite of tools and technical mechanisms.

-Maximized testing coverage, reliable and faster software deliveries at scale with improved collaboration and lower rework costs result in multiplied revenues.
 Sooner or later organizations would have to adapt to the benchmark set by their competitors employing DevOps practices.
-They have to be exceptional (as a rule) or face the risk of exemption.

 Being agile means recognizing, accepting, and preparing yourself for uncertainty.
-It is a sum of all the cliches, that asked you to fall and fall again till you got up.
+It is a sum of all the cliches.
 Executing things from beginning to end, without taking into account the transient market ecosystems, customer expectations and business requirements is an exercise doomed for failure.
-A task is broken down into identifiable smaller chunks and re-done repeatedly to eliminate the climactic dud.
-It’s the same process that is followed in life’s other occupations, like cooking.
-You take a whiff, add, subtract ingredients and reduce the risk of ending up with an abominable dish.
-Iteration reduces risks, factors in the element of dependency on external factors and helps maintain flexibility.

 2. Delivering value:

 Agile pushes for sustainable development by deconstructing a project requirement into digestible pieces and incrementally delivering elements of value at a constant pace.
 Breaking away from the traditional linear and sequential model, agility is opposite to rigidity.
-In a rigid ecosystem, team leaders focus on complex tasks being delivered in one massive push, slowing down the project’s progress and upsetting the quality.
-While the time frame and scale of the project might be constant, agility equips an organization with the required flexibility to continually assess backlog, identify project requirements, divide it into individual chunks, and deliver continuously.
+It equips an organization with the required flexibility to continually assess backlog, identify project requirements, divide it into individual chunks, and deliver continuously.

 4. Cross-Functional teams:

-Agility necessitates cross-functional teams composed of motivated individuals operating in an ecosystem that favors collaboration, face to face conversations, trust, collective ownership, and a shared vision.
+Agility necessitates cross-functional teams composed of motivated individuals operating in an ecosystem that favors collaboration, face-to-face conversations, trust, collective ownership, and a shared vision.
 One can’t happen without the other.
 Members from multiple disciplines can’t work dedicatedly for mission-critical activities if the environment doesn’t support participation.
-Similarly, the conducive environment can only do so much in the absence of representation of varied perspectives and expertises from multi-disciplinary fields.
+Similarly, the conducive environment can only do so much in the absence of representation of varied perspectives and expertise from multi-disciplinary fields.

 5. Customers First:

-At its core, agility is about putting customers first.
+It’s pivotal for businesses to identify their customers, put them first, solve their problems, and be a digital enabler.
 Too much insight is lost between translation; from the customer’s unmet needs to the person doing the coding.
 Agile focuses on being a customer representative and in every small step of the decision process, prioritizes their needs, perspectives, motivations, and problems.
-It’s pivotal for the businesses to identify their customers, put them first, solve their problems, and be a digital enabler.

-Organizations must orient themselves to these essential principles and speak a common language of agility to propel a gradual and colossal shift.
+Organizations must orient themselves to these essential principles and speak a common language of agile software development to propel a gradual and colossal shift.

-Agility is not a crystal ball to let you a peek into the future and safeguard your operations against the uncertainty.
-It’s neither a quick fix nor a major save.
-It’s a system of practices and principles to be conducted in unison.
+Agility is a system of practices and principles to be conducted in unison.
 For several companies in transition to agile journeys, there are little to no results owing to these factors:

 Driving and dwarfing the unprepared, uncertainty and its variables are a norm.
-Agility is the only way forward to sail through the immediacy and aftermath of those variables.
+Getting into the process of agile development or partnering with those who have the practices deep-rooted in their everyday work is the only way forward to sail through the immediacy and aftermath of those variables.

 Disclaimer: The Blog has been created with consideration and care.
 We strive to ensure that all information is as complete, correct, comprehensible, accurate and up-to-date as possible.
 Despite our continuing efforts, we cannot guarantee that the information made available is complete, correct, accurate or up-to-date.
 We advise - the readers should not take decisions completely based on the information and views shared by FATbit on its blog, readers should do their own research to further assure themselves before taking any commercial decision.
 The 3rd party trademarks, logos and screenshots of the websites and mobile applications are property of their respective owners, we are not directly associated with most of them.